anupoonja/PyBer_Analysis/README.md

 ![Total fare percentage](analysis/Fig5.png)

 The total fares in urban city types is much higher than suburban and rural city types.
+Urban city type has more than 50% of the total fares.

 ### 4. Average fare per ride by city type :